neoforged/Documentation/docs/concepts/registries.md

 ### Data Generation for Datapack Registries

-Since writing all the JSON files by hand would be tedious and error-prone, NeoForge provides a [data provider][datagenindex] to generate the JSON files for you.
+Since writing all the JSON files by hand is both tedious and error-prone, NeoForge provides a [data provider][datagenindex] to generate the JSON files for you.
 This works for both built-in and your own datapack registries.

 First, we create a `RegistrySetBuilder` and add our entries to it (one `RegistrySetBuilder` can hold entries for multiple registries):